crane-9/cs290/final_project/README.md

 By default, the server will run on port 8080.
 This may be changed in [`config.ts`](./site/config/config.ts).

+## Issues

+- Running `server.js` from any directory other than `site/`, pages cannot be rendered.
+- Issue in one of the JS libraries (MarkedJS) on Node v20.12.1 -- ensure latest version of Node to avoid.

 ## Attributions

 - [Favicon](https://favicon.io/emoji-favicons/artist-palette)

 todo: